 The explanation, researchers said: The referred customers were a "superior match" for the bank.
-Customers know who would benefit from your company's services better than you ever could.
-They're also likely to discuss your company as they make referrals, helping new customers be better informed about your services.
+Customers know who would benefit from your business' services better than you ever could.
+They're also likely to discuss your business as they make referrals, helping new customers be better informed about your services.
 As a result, referred customers are both more loyal and more profitable for the business.
 Less time and money is required to acquire them.

 You're always thinking about how to get more leads for your business.
 But are your clients?
-The answer is a resounding "no"-even if they love your company.
+The answer is a resounding "no"-even if they love your business.
 Many clients are more than willing to help, but you have to ask.